-Of the 154 escape games I have played around the world (as of February 2019), it is in Paris that I have played the most – 56 of them.
-Determining a top of those is a tough choice, as the quality of escape games in France is quite high.
-But here are my 9 favorites!
+Of the 178 escape games I have played around the world (as of July 2019), it is in Paris that I have played the most – 66 of them.
+Determining a top of those is a tough choice, as the quality of escape games in Paris is quite high.
+But here are my 10 favorites!
 They are not ranked, as each was an excellent experience in its own way.
-Note that three of them belong to the horror theme, which is, I think, especially conducive of strong emotions and impressive memories.

 Ultimate Madrigal, by Artimus: A fantastic travel across the gates of time to a luxurious Italian Renaissance villa with a lurking presence.
 My best pre-game experience anywhere in the world.

 La Pièce Odyssey, by La Pièce: Very sophisticated decors for all fans of ‘2001, Space Odyssey’ out there who love science fiction with a dash of mysticism.

 Little Miss Lock, by Lock Academy: Will you discover what happened to Cher Lock?
 A flawless gameplay in which you have to discover a myriad of pieces of evidence of all kinds to solve the mystery.

 Atlantide, by Majestic escape game: For all explorers among us who dream to unlock hi-tech mechanisms of a lost civilization.

 Lost Asylum, by One Hour: A real gem of tension and paranoia.
 Wait, what was this noise?

 The Cursed Crypt, by Skeleton key: The only escape game in Paris that touts using actors – and very good ones, I must say.
 And the only escape game where I saw myself dying.